Water and Wastewater Master Plan

 The Water and Wastewater Master Plan is a long-range overview infrastructure plan to provide water and wastewater services to our growing communities to 2051.
 While water safety and quality is inherently considered in our service delivery planning, treatment strategies for the infrastructure recommended in the Master Plan will be developed at the facility design stage during a project-specific environmental assessment.

 Water safety and quality is extremely important to York Region.
 All water distributed to our residents by York Region’s local nine cities and towns must meet high regulatory quality standards as legislated by the Province of Ontario.
-York Region’s water is monitored around the clock to ensure it complies with the Ontario Drinking Water Quality Standards, which identify more than 100 criteria for safe consumption limits, proven on the basis of medical research.
+York Region’s water is monitored around the clock to ensure it complies with the Ontario Drinking Water Quality Standards, which identify more than 100 criteria for safe consumption limits, proven based on medical research.
 These criteria are revised by the Province as needed to reflect new scientific findings or concerns.
 For more information, please visit york.ca/drinkingwater

-To anticipate future water and wastewater infrastructure needs, the Water and Wastewater Master Plan uses historical water consumption data which reflects the success of the Long Term Water Conservation Strategy (LTWCS) and uses that to inform estimates of future water demands.
+To anticipate future water and wastewater infrastructure needs, the Water and Wastewater Master Plan uses historical water consumption data which reflects the success of the Long-Term Water Conservation Strategy (LTWCS) and uses that to inform estimates of future water demands.
 Opportunities to use water more efficiently such as using greywater are explored further through the LTWCS.
 To learn more, visit york.ca/longtermwater

 How do I know if my property/development will receive servicing?